 Call 301-387-7067 to sign up for the bird walks (please leave a message if sent to voicemail)

 Participants per trip are limited.
 Depending on participation, we may add more field trips in order to keep the groups small.
 Dress in multiple layers.
 Waterproof boots are recommended.
 Bring snacks and water.
 If it is a good birding day, hikes may last up to three to four hours.

-For additional weekend details, pre-shirt sales, and available discounts, please call 301-387-7067.
+For additional weekend details and available discounts, please call 301-387-7067.